 What you can do to boost your small business SEO is to claim your Google My Business listing, which enables you to do control and edit your online presence.
 Write quality content that is worth linking to and that people will want to read and share.
 Both of these affect local SEO, which is especially important for small businesses, no matter if they’re just starting off or have existed for a while.

-When you have some free time, dive into the more technical side of SEO and learn how to optimize things that are not content and will make it easier on the search bots to index your website, which improves your search page ranking.
+When you have some free time, dive into the more technical side of SEO and learn how to optimize things that are not content and will make it easier for the search bots to index your website, which improves your search page ranking.

 We wish you all the luck with your small business SEO and thank you for reading!